HMS Amethyst (T 12)

 |5||T/Lt. the Hon.
 William Keith Rous, RNVR||Jul 1940||24 Nov 1940|

 You can help improve our commands section

 Click here to Submit events/comments/updates for this vessel.

 Please use this if you spot mistakes or want to improve this ships page.

 29 Sep 1939

 The light cruisers HMS Southampton (Capt.
 F.W.H.
 Jeans, CVO, RN, flying the flag of Vice-Admiral G.F.B.
-Edward-Collins, CB, KCVO, RN), HMS Glasgow (Capt.
+Edward-Collins, CB, KCVO, RN) and HMS Glasgow (Capt.
 F.H.
-Pegram, RN) conducted exercises off the Firth of Forth during which she was escorted by the destroyers HMS Jervis (Capt.
+Pegram, RN) conducted exercises off the Firth of Forth during which they were escorted by the destroyers HMS Jervis (Capt.
 P.J.
 Mack, RN), HMS Jaguar (Lt.Cdr.
 J.F.W.
 Hine, RN) and HMS Jupiter (Lt.Cdr.
 D.B.
 Wyburd, RN).

 Again the cruisers returned to port after the A/S trawler HMS Amethyst (Ch.Skr.
 A. Liston, RNR) obtained an A/S contact.
 The destroyers joined the hunt for the submarine but in the evening they returned to port.
 (1)

 - ADM 53/109417